joeriddles/python-otel-demo/blog.md

 The reason we put the `APPLICATIONINSIGHTS_CONNECTION_STRING` value into `.env` instead of `.envrc` is so we can check `.envrc` into source control, but leave `.env` gitignored.
 We also need to run `direnv allow` to mark this folder as safe for `direnv` to run in (by default it won't try to load unless you allow it).

 Now we're ready to add code to our Python module to report metrics to Azure.
-Azure has its own OpenTelemetry distro for Python, so Let’s install it.
+Azure has its own OpenTelemetry distro for Python, so let’s install it.
 ```shell
 $ pip install azure-monitor-opentelemetry==1.1.1
 ```